 We continue to invest in restructuring and related programs to maintain a competitive cost structure, to drive operational efficiencies and to mitigate the impact of rising material costs and administrative cost inflation.
-We expect our investment in restructuring and related activities to continue in 2023 as we continue to invest in previously initiated actions and initiate further footprint consolidation and other cost reduction initiatives.
+We expect our investment in restructuring and related activities to continue in 2024 as we continue to invest in previously initiated actions and initiate further footprint consolidation and other cost reduction initiatives.

-In connection with our restructuring and related actions, we have incurred restructuring costs as defined by U.S. GAAP, which are primarily severance and employee benefits, asset impairments, accelerated depreciation, as well as facility closure, contract termination and certain pension costs that are directly related to restructuring actions.
+In connection with our restructuring and related actions, we have incurred restructuring costs as defined by U.S. GAAP, which are primarily severance and employee benefits, asset impairments, and accelerated depreciation, as well as facility closure, contract termination and certain pension costs that are directly related to restructuring actions.
 We also incurred restructuring-related costs, which are costs associated with our business transformation initiatives, including the consolidation of back-office functions and streamlining of our processes, and certain other costs and gains associated with restructuring actions.
 We refer to these costs on a combined basis as "restructuring and related costs", which is a non-GAAP measure.
 We believe this non-GAAP measure provides investors with useful information regarding our underlying performance from period to period.
 Restructuring costs are predominantly settled in cash from our operating activities and are generally settled within one year, with the exception of asset impairments, which are non-cash.

-The table below presents the restructuring and related costs incurred in 2022, additional expected costs, and the expected completion date of restructuring actions that have been initiated as of December 31, 2022 and in prior years (in millions):
+The table below presents the restructuring and related costs incurred in 2023, additional expected costs, and the expected completion date of restructuring actions that had been initiated as of December 31, 2023 and in prior years (in millions):

-Costs Incurred in 2022 itional ected Costs Expected Completion Date 2022 Restructuring Actions \$ 11.2 \$ 4.0 2023 2021 and Prior Restructuring Actions (0.9) 2.6 2023 Restructuring cost (GAAP measure) \$ 10.3 \$ 6.6 Restructuring-related costs 6.7 1.0 Restructuring and related costs (Non-GAAP measure) \$ 17.0 \$ 7.6
+Costs Incurred in 2023 itional ected Costs Expected Completion Date 2023 Restructuring Actions \$ 1.2 \$ 4.9 2025 2022 and Prior Restructuring Actions 4.2 4.0 2024 Restructuring cost (GAAP measure) \$ 5.4 \$ 8.9 Restructuring-related costs 6.3 2.8 Restructuring and related costs (Non-GAAP measure) \$ 11.7 \$ 11.7